 - By 2020, 1 in 2 people in Ireland will develop cancer during their lifetime.
-It is predicted that Ireland will see a doubling in the incidence of cancer by 2040.
+It is predicted that Ireland could potentially see a doubling in the incidence of cancer by 2045.

 4 in 10 cancers can be prevented through lifestyle changes.
 Find out how you can reduce your cancer risk on our Your Health: Your Choice page.

 The Marie Keating offers a number of free cancer services to both men and women.